Last Updated on January 30, 2026 by George Pavlopoulos

 The Vaporetto Line 12

 I’m adding a special mention to line 12 because it takes you to one of the most-visited Venetian islands: Burano.
-The small island of Burano lies 45 minutes away from Venice and is famous for its colorful houses and relaxed atmosphere.
+The small island of Burano, located 45 minutes away from Venice, is famous for its vibrant houses and laid-back atmosphere.
 Vaporetto No. 12 drives directly from Fondamente Nova to Burano.
-You don’t need a special ticket and the Vaporetto pass covers you.
-Although you should be ready for a crowded waterbus service, I highly recommend visiting Burano.
+You don’t need a special ticket, and the Vaporetto pass covers you.

 The other lines & a Vaporetto map